-With an average of over 320 days of sunshine and temperatures reaching 25 and above degrees from October to December and April to May, there’s plenty of time left to explore the island’s UNESCO World Heritage Site : Dalt Vila.
+With an average of over 320 days of sunshine, also the temperatures reaching about 25 degrees Celcius from October to December and April to May, there’s plenty of time left to explore the island’s UNESCO World Heritage Site : Dalt Vila.

 Few people know that Ibiza’s current success is due to it being a haven for European hippies in the 70s, looking to escape the demands of western society.

 Ibiza is also famous for its sea caves, wonderfully authentic Spanish food, vast watersports opportunities, its historic old town, markets, gorgeous sunsets, vibrant multicultural community, pine forests, towering cliffs.

 Temperatures are high but generally more bearable than they become during peak season, which means this could be a great time to go to Ibiza if you’re not a fan of sizzling heats.

 Nonetheless, you can make significant savings by heading out in June rather than in July or August when prices rise notably, and there are still many exciting musical experiences to be enjoyed.

 The crowds start to swell in July, which is fine if you love crowds and don’t mind queueing for the best events.

-This is the most expensive part of the season and also the busiest, so if you are on a limited budget or dislike huge crowds, August may be the wrong time to visit.
+In addition, August is the most expensive part of the season and also the busiest, so if you are on a limited budget or dislike huge crowds, August may be the wrong time to visit.